TheJPFDude/surfs_up/README.md

 ## Summary

-Overall, the results show that the temperature BLAH.
+Overall, the results show that the temperature stays constant throughout the year and that opening a surf and ice cream shop could have some potential.
 Two queries I would do for more information would include any weather data (sunny, rain, etc.) or specific days to see if there are any days that are warmer/colder than others.